nim-lang/Nim/doc/manual.md

   ```

 Alternatively, the `distinct` type modifier can be applied to the type class
-to allow each param matching the type class to bind to a different type.
+to allow each parameter matching the type class to bind to a different type.
 Such
 type classes are called `bind many`:idx: types.

 Procs written with the implicitly generic style will often need to refer to the